idvorkin/techdiary/README.md

 ### Spelling

-Command line spelling. ispell has nicer word highlighting, but aspell is supposed to have better spelling correction.
+Command line spelling.
+Ispell has nicer word highlighting, but aspell is supposed to have better spelling correction.

 aspell
 ispell